 Two Best men?

-Having two best men is becoming increasingly popular, especially in the UK where the groom’s fondness for best man speeches knows no bounds.
+Having two best men is becoming increasingly popular, both in the US and UK, where the groom’s fondness for best man speeches knows no bounds.
 Ok, we get it, you can’t decide between your brother and a great friend, or maybe two great friends…or maybe two brothers…it goes on.

 The problem is, you’re looking at it in completely the wrong way.
 It’s never a question of how to include the people who are most important to you, it;s how to make sure the speeches are as effective as possible on the day.
 If you can’t choose between two people – and really get a grip – then make one of them the guy in charge of partying, and the other can take care of the speech.
 It’s by far and a way the best policy, because get it wrong and it can all to easily become death by best man speech.